miclgael/setup-win/README.md

 # setup-win

-> I'm currently workiing on a re-write of these docs
+> WARNING I'm currently working on a re-write of these docs

-Set up a fresh Windows 10/11 install the easy way using the Chocolatey package manager.
+Set up a fresh Windows 11 install the easy way using the winget package manager.

 Fork and change it to your favourite apps.
 Mine will be a fairly minimal gaming rig.